1. Output information

 Timeliness refers to the lapse of time between publication and the period that the data relate to.
 Punctuality refers to the gap between planned and actual publication dates.

-Further information on the impact of registration delays is available.
+Further information is available in our impact of registration delays on mortality statistics methodology.

 For more details on related releases, the GOV.UK release calendar provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, we will inform the public of the change and the reasons for it, as set out in the Code of Practice for Statistics.